Comparative evaluation of training strategies using partially labelled datasets for segmentation of white matter hyperintensities and stroke lesions in FLAIR MRI: Data

-A prospective population-based cohort with their first ever intracerebral haemorrhage.
-No annotations are provided for this dataset, but a single PhD student with two years of experience working with \acrshort{wmh} and \acrshort{isl} images manually checked two images with obvious damage to confirm the absence of \acrshort{isl}.
-The purpose of this was to evaluate \acrshort{isl} false positive detection on these two subjects.
+\paragraph{LINCHPIN \cite{rodrigues2018edinburgh}} This dataset originates from a prospective, population-based cohort of patients presenting with their first ever intracerebral haemorrhage.
+Ground truth annotations are not provided for this dataset.
+However, a single researcher with two years of experience in neuroimage analysis manually reviewed two MRI volumes exhibiting pronounced pathology to confirm the absence of \acrshort{isl}.
+The rationale for including these specific cases was to evaluate the model's susceptibility to predicting false-positive \acrshort{wmh} and \acrshort{isl} in the presence of haemorrhages.